HasnanAsif/ccna-notes/5.0 Security Fundamentals/readme.md

 IPsec (Internet Protocol Security) is a suite of protocols used to secure communications over IP networks.
 It ensures confidentiality, integrity, and authentication of data through encryption.

 **IPsec Remote Access VPN**
--Allows individual users (e.g., employees working remotely) to securely connect to a private network using IPsec.
+- Allows individual users (e.g., employees working remotely) to securely connect to a private network using IPsec.

 - How it Works:
   - Users initiate the VPN connection using a VPN client.